aquastar/imczq/content/post/work-with-me/index.md

 **Ph.D.**

 Apply to the Department of Computer Science and Engineering if you wish to work with me.
 Send me an email, schedule a meeting, or visit my office if you are currently enrolled at Mississippi State.

+**Online Ph.D.**

+Since online program students do not have as much time as full-time PhD students, to ensure efficiency and effectiveness, I would expect you to justify your interest in my research, such as demonstrating past experience that may overlap with mine.
+Additionally, I would anticipate regular meetings if you select me as your primary advisor.

+** Student worker**
+There are dynamic opportunities available, even at month-level.
+I frequently share these opportunities via the mailing list for graduate and undergraduate students in Computer Science and Engineering.
+You are welcome to send your CV if you wish to be placed on my waiting list for consideration for the next project.

 **Research Intern for M.S., Undergrad, and High School Students**